Slimeyzoo/Crunchylist-random-Anime/README.md

 # how to use
-go on the crunchylist <br/>
-when you press R a random anime will be selected
+when you press R or the button a random anime from the page will be selected

 # install
 ### !!! this is a skipt for tampermonkey !!!